 One young woman, Adelaimar C. Arias-Jose, from the Philippines writes :

 “It pains me to admit but poverty is a big problem for a lot of people in the Philippines.
 Young women here are willing to be a girlfriend, partner or wife of a retired foreigner because they will have food and a roof over their head”.

-Clearly poverty is an overriding factor for these women, that is one of their motivations.
-In a similar way that prostitution and stripping can be seen to have an economic motivation, and yet we find people that will tell us that it is their choice, that have freely made these decisions to follow these paths in life.
+Clearly, poverty is an overriding factor for these women, that is one of their motivations.
+In a similar way that prostitution and stripping can be seen to have an economic motivation, and yet we find people that will tell us that it is their choice, that they have freely made these decisions to follow these paths in life.
 Yes, they are free to choose to seek a better life for themselves and their families by uprooting and giving up all that they know and hold dear to themselves.
-But it makes me sad to think that this has become a necessity for survival, on both sides, the Faroe islands and the immigrants to those Isles.
+But it makes me sad to think that this has become a necessity for survival, on both sides, the Faroe Islands and the immigrants to those Isles.

-In an ideal world I’d like to think that the husbands will be warm and loving, and the wives will be happy and settled.
+In an ideal world, I’d like to think that the husbands will be warm and loving, and the wives will be happy and settled.
 But we know that won’t always be the case.
-The government are very active on the Faroe Islands in enabling integration, with free language classes and support for the newcomers.
+The government is very active on the Faroe Islands in enabling integration, with free language classes and support for the newcomers.
 They appreciate how valuable they are to the labour market, but the language barrier means they are only able to take on lower level work.
 Hopefully over time integration will be easier as the barriers are overcome and the next generation of children will rise through the ranks ensuring the Asian population is no longer the lower working class of the islands.